belle2/basf2/tracking/doc/trackFinding/trackFindingSVD.rst

 Note the names for the variables in the tables are the same as the class names used in the implementation.

-The allowed range for each filter is learned from simulation, filling the distribution of the variable during the training and defining threshold as max and min of the distribution (or 0.1% and 99.9% quantile?).
+The allowed range for each filter is learned from simulation, filling the distribution of the variable during the training and defining thresholds for min and max at the 0.1% and 99.9% quantiles, respectively.
 Using the friendship relations and the filters, segments connecting two, three or four SpacePoints are built.
 At this stage a single SpacePoint can be shared by more than one segment and we are ready to build track candidates that are identified and collected by a Cellular Automaton.

 SectorMap Training